exercism/kotlin/concepts/reactive-programming/about.md

 What does that look like in code?

 Since they are incorporated in the example, the following has these facts:
-1. This is a Kotlin enumeration class
+1. This is a Kotlin enumeration class.
 2. In this context they serve as a tool to illustrate the idea of state in a reactive process.

 ```kotlin